Øredev 2011 in the rear-view mirror – Part 4

 - Reverse proxy

-CDN (Content Delivery Network) is a must-have.
-If you do not want to use any
+CDN (Content Delivery Network) is a must.
+If you don’t want to use cloud-based

-cloud-based services like Amazon S3, at least put content on a simply configured
+services like Amazon S3, at least put content on a simply configured server, separate

 reverse proxy distributes incoming requests over a number of internal servers.